learn-co-curriculum/phase-0-intro-to-js-2-arrays/README.md

 const tvShows = ['Game of Thrones', 'True Detective', 'The Good Wife', 'Empire'];
 ```

-We can find out how many elements an array contains by checking the array's
+We can find out how many elements an `Array` contains by checking the `Array`'s
 built-in `length` property:

 ```js